tcrs-ws/tcrs-ws.github.io/program.md

 # {{ page.title }}

 TCRS '24 will take place at ESWEEK on October 3, 2024, in Raleigh, NC.
-Details about the program and location are below.
+Details about the program and location are shown below.

+### Date: October 3, 2024 <br> Location: Hannover II, Sheraton Raleigh Hotel

 ## Session 1: Coordinating Time-Sensitive Dynamic Systems
 ### 10:30-12:30